Major boost for Mathabatha's chair campaign as RET forces win conferences

 The faction, which is aligned to embattled ANC Provincial Treasurer Danny Msiza, was elected unopposed to all the top five leadership positions at the ANC Peter Mokaba regional conference last night after candidates supported by a rival faction, failed to reach a threshold.

-Mathabatha’s regional emissary, John Mpe was re-elected chairperson, Pheladi Maseka deputy chairperson, Eugene Masete, regional secretary, Masilo Paya deputy secretary , and Nakedi Kekana treasurer.
+Mathabatha’s regional emissary, John Mpe was re-elected chairperson, Pheedi Maseka deputy chairperson, Eugene Masete, regional secretary, Masilo Paya deputy secretary , and Nakedi Kekana treasurer.

 The rival faction’s candidates, who called themselves “ CR 22 forces”, wanted Jospeh Machaba as their regional chairperson, and former Polokwane Mayor Thembi Nkadimeng as their deputy and Edgar Maleka as their secretary.

-The coterie also contested for additional member positions, but embarrassingly lost with big margins.
+The coterie also contested for additional member positions but embarrassingly lost with big margins.

-Mpe has publicly endorsed Mathabatha to get a third majority as the provincial chairperson when the party hold its elective conference in March next year.
+Mpe has publicly endorsed Mathabatha to get a third as the provincial chairperson when the party hold its elective conference in March next year.

 This because it would boost his chances of unseating Mantashe when the party hold its national elective conference in December next year.